MatasKa/GMD1-Top-Down-Game/Blog posts/Blog #2 Game Design Document.md

 ***2nd - Enemies***
 The game should have all of the enemies implemented, as well as 1 `or 2` boss`(es)`.
 The game will have some sound effects `and some music` implemented as well.
-This milestone should have all of the enemy functionality working, including: spawning in the level, going after the player, attaking them.
+This milestone should have all of the enemy functionality working (except waves).
+This includes: enemies spawning in the level, going after the player, attaking them.
 Because the player will be attacked, this milestone will also include player HP and them dying and a deathscreen.

 ***3rd - Weapons and Upgrades***